petergolde/PurplePen/doc/devdocs/Ideas for Purple Pen Web Application.md

 ## Database usage

-Probably use MySQL + blob storage.
+Probably use MySQL or Postgres + blob storage.
 Like ClueCorner did.

 ## File handling and sharing